the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

    - each row should have at least 4 columns: region label and center position (x, y, z)
    - a region label is a short unique identifier, for example: ‘RM-TCpol_R’
    - each region centre is just a single point in space, corresponding to the centre of the region
-   - the meaning of the (x,y,z) coordinates depends entirely on how data was generated.
+   - the meaning of the (x,y,z) coordinates depends entirely on how the data was generated.
      It is possible to specify any coordinate system you want (“native”, “mni”, “talaraich”) depending on the processing you apply to your data.
      A region centre would be a single spatial location in 3D.
      This location is specified by three numbers (x,y,z), these numbers should ideally represent mm and must be relative to an origin (x=0, y=0, z=0).

-#.
-If any file name contains "tract" it will be considered as container for
-   connectivity tract lengths and the parse process expects the following
+3. If any file name contains "tract" it will be considered as a container for connectivity tract lengths and the parse process expects the following
    format: